-Welcome to Reception
+Welcome to Belleville!

+This half term we will be teaching Phase 2 phonics, which consists of most single letter sounds of the alphabet along with their name and the correct formation.
 We are carrying out very simple assessments over the coming weeks to ensure we know exactly what the children already know about letters and sounds and also in their understanding and use of number.
 This will enable us to plan effectively to support and extend all the children in these key skills.

 Communicating with parent and carers is an important part of what we do, making sure you get the correct information about school news, activities and things that really matter is something we care about.
 We use ParentMail, a service used by over 6,000 schools, nurseries and children’s clubs to communicate with you.
-You should have received an invite to parent mail with instructions on how to register.
+You have been sent an invite to parent mail with instructions on how to register.
 Once registered, if you have an Android or Apple smartphone, we would highly recommend you download the ParentMail App for the best user experience.
 If you need any assistance, please visit the help site: www.parentmail.co.uk/help/parenthelp/, contact the school office or email your queries to: firstname.lastname@example.org

 We are also excited to be using Tapestry as our learning journal system in Early Years at Belleville this year.
 This allows a greater degree of communication between home and school and enables you to share what your child is doing at home as well as accessing their in-school observations and ‘WOW’ moments.
 Further details about Tapestry will be sent out next week.

 We work in close partnership with families to ensure your child’s time at school is successful – if you have any queries concerning your child’s education or welfare please do not hesitate to contact your child’s teacher on the playground or through the office and we will be glad to discuss any queries with you.